ManjulaPaluru/jenkinsDemo/readme.txt

 This is sample file created for demeo
-Changing  and commiting code to test
+Changing  and commiting code to test 1 st time